The 10 most beautiful Caribbean beaches (and where to stay near each)

 If you’re looking for a hidden gem and money is no object, exclusive Ambergris Cay in the Turks and Caicos is for you.
 You can connect to the tiny island of Ambergris Cay on an 18-minute flight from the Turks and Caicos international airport, flying in the island’s private plane.
 Once you arrive on this pristine island, you’ll enjoy a deserted beach with blue-green water and sand as smooth as a pearl.
 Along with the stunning seascape, the island overflows with colorful flowers, native Turks Head cactus, and a rainbow assortment of rare birds.

-Accommodations at Ambergris Cay Private Island in Turks and Caicos
+Where to stay at Ambergris Cay Private Island in Turks and Caicos

 All guests on the island stay in beachfront suites with private plunge pools or spacious hillside three-and- four-bedroom villas with swimming pools.
 Service is highly personalized, with a dedicated butler for each family.
 Gourmet meals, resort activities, water sports, use of golf carts, and bikes are included.
 There’s also a fully equipped arts and crafts space where kids can let their creative juices flow.
 If beautiful beaches aren’t quite enough, tweens and teens can enjoy an assortment of video games and a pool table, too.